 Mount Sunapee operates an 18-hole Miniature Golf course at the base of the South Peak ski trails near the Clipper Ship Quad chair lift.
-Landscaping for the Miniature Golf Course is perennial plants complemented by three small scale model wooden replicas of the Lake Sunapee lighthouses.
+Landscaping for the Miniature Golf Course is perennial plants.
 Man-made snow covers the course during the ski season.